fmahadyBD/Volatility-2/README.md

-# Volatility 2 Memory Forensics Docker
+# Volatility-2 Memory Forensics Docker

 This repository provides a **Docker-based environment** for running **Volatility 2**, which is useful for memory forensics analysis of kernel-level rootkits and other types of malware.